Analysis: As technology shifts, Asian giants wrestle for TV control

 CHINA CHASING?

 Also in Taiwanese makers' rear-view mirror is China's fledgling panel industry - at a fair distance today, but one that could quickly catch up.
-Some rising players in China include TCL Corp, BOE Technology, Tianma Microelectronics and Infovision Optoelectronics.
+Some rising players in China include TCL Corp 000100.SZ, BOE Technology 000725.SZ, Tianma Microelectronics 000050.SZ and Infovision Optoelectronics.

 "I think Chinese players will keep working on their own.
 They don't have financial concerns," said Witview's Chang.
 "They will keep growing and eventually become a threat to Taiwan's capacity."